zhaoyl18/zhaoyl18.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Yulai Zhao.
-My research interests lie in theories and applications of modern machine learning.
+My research interests lie in theoretical aspects for modern machine learning.
 I am also eager to investigate the infinite potential of modern data-driven approaches in practice.

 Experiences
 ======